 How should a pool heater be winterized?

-Gas pool heaters used in cold climates are commonly used to winterize the pools they heat.
+Gas pool heaters in cold climates are commonly used to winterize the pools they heat.
 Here are ways to do this:

 - Use the valves on the gas line to shut off the heater’s gas supply.